tipi-build/docs/0500-compile-options.md

 ## `opts.toolchain` file

-If you need to inject some compiler setting in the CMake tool-chain for your project and target and all its dependencies you may add a `opts.toolchain[.target-platform]` file(s) to your project.
+If you need to inject some compiler setting in the CMake toolchain for your project and target and all its dependencies you may add a `opts.toolchain[.target-platform]` file(s) to your project.

 As for the `.tipi/opts` files, this has to contain valid CMake syntax.